Skip to main content

 Automatic Tagging

-All files that are not part of a specific module are assigned to the root module and therefore receive the root tag.
+It assigns all files that aren't part of a module to the root module.
+The root module gets the root tag.

-However, it is essential to set up the dependency rules.
-Specifically, you must allow the root tag ( i.e., the root module) to access all other untagged modules.
+It's essential to set up the dependency rules.
+Specifically, the root tag (i.e., the root module) needs to access all modules tagged with noTag.

-This configuration is done by setting the depRules in the sheriff.config.ts file.
-The depRules is an object literal where each key represents the from tag and its value specifies the tags it can access.
+The depRules property in the sheriff.config.ts file defines the dependency rules.
+This property is an object literal where each key represents the tag of a module that wants to access another module.
+Its value specifies the tags it can access.

-Initially, all modules can access each other.
-As a result, every noTag module can access other noTag modules as well as those tagged with root.
+Initially, all modules can access each other, meaning that every noTag module can access other noTag modules.

 Here’s an example configuration in sheriff.config.ts: